anegrin/GiUCAN/README.md

 ## Rationale

-I'm contributing to the [BACCAble](https://github.com/gaucho1978/BACCAble) repository, I'm keeping this one strictly target to my needs; the goal is to use it as a learning playgroud.
+I'm contributing to the [BACCAble](https://github.com/gaucho1978/BACCAble) repository, I'm keeping this one strictly target to my needs; the goal is to use it as a learning playground.
 Please check the amazing [BACCAble](https://github.com/gaucho1978/BACCAble) project!

 ## Supported Commands in CANable mode